tonytrieu-dev/Netflix-recommendation-system/README.md

 # Netflix Recommendation System

-A Python package that provides personalized Netflix recommendations using a simple hybrid-based recommendation system.
+A Python package that provides personalized Netflix recommendations using hybrid-based recommendation.

 ## Installation